aragon/hack/docs/guides-buidler-migration.md

 Since the Aragon Buidler plugin uses truffle 5, you may have to migrate part of your tests.
 You can follow [this guide](https://medium.com/coinmonks/upgrading-to-truffle-5-22aedc7c2a4d) or the [truffle team anuncement](https://www.trufflesuite.com/blog/truffle-v5-has-arrived).

-Nevertheless, the following are a few tips to ease the process.
+Nevertheless, the following tips can be helpful:

 ### Async/Await